Westbrook leads All-Star reserve picks, Wade out | FOX Sports

 Meanwhile, Dwyane Wade’s run of 12 straight selections in the NBA’s midseason showcase is on the cusp of ending.

-Westbrook – the NBA’s scoring leader and triple-double machine – was among 14 reserves selected by the league’s coaches for the All-Star Game that will be played in New Orleans on Feb.
-19. The Oklahoma City guard and two-time reigning All-Star MVP entered Thursday averaging 30.7 points, 10.7 rebounds and 10.4 assists per game, so his selection was likely an easy one.
+Westbrook — the NBA’s scoring leader and triple-double machine — was among 14 reserves selected by the league’s coaches for the All-Star Game that will be played in New Orleans on Feb.
+19. The Oklahoma City guard and two-time reigning All-Star MVP is averaging 31 points, 10.6 rebounds and 10.2 assists per game, so his selection was likely an easy one.

 “There’s no question in my mind that he should be starting,” Thunder coach Billy Donovan said Thursday night.
 “However, I understand that there’s certain things that have to do with who does start.
 I’m not taking anything away from anybody who is starting, but … Russell, in my opinion, should be starting.”